aleroddepaz/pyngine/README.rst

 - **PyOpenGL**, a cross platform layer between Python and OpenGL (http://www.opengl.org/)
 - **PyODE**, a Python bindings for ODE, the Open Dynamics Engine (http://www.ode.org/)

-For getting started, read INSTALL.md for instructions on installing PyGame.
+For getting started, read INSTALL.md for instructions on installing PyNgine.